thephpleague/csv/properties.md

 $csv->setEscape('\\');
 $escape = $csv->getEscape(); //returns "\"
 ~~~
-If no escape is set the default escape is `\`.
+The default escape character is `\`.

 ### The SplFileObject flags

-The `League\Csv` relies internally on the `SplFileObject` class.
-In order to fine tune the class behavior you can adjust the [flags](http://php.net/manual/en/class.splfileobject.php#splfileobject.constants) used.
+`League\Csv` objects rely internally on the `SplFileObject` class.
+In order to fine tune the class behavior you can adjust the [SplFileObject flags](http://php.net/manual/en/class.splfileobject.php#splfileobject.constants) used.

 ~~~php
 $csv->setFlags(SplFileObject::READ_AHEAD|SplFileObject::SKIP_EMPTY);